benyamin-nayudi/Mosh-redux/readme.md

 ### backend

-> with the thunk middleware we can call APIs and make side effects .
+> with the `thunk` middleware we can call `APIs` and make side effects .

->note that we should not define the calling API in the reducers , because the reducers must be pure and get an action and return new state so:
+>note that we should not define the calling API in the `reducers` , because the reducers must be pure and get an action and return new state so:
 - no side effects
 - no DOM manipulation
 - no API calls
 - no state mutation

- this properties makes our reducers easy to test
+ this properties makes our `reducers` easy to test

->so we can put the functionality of calling the APIs in the actionCreators. with the thunk middleware , actionCreators can return functions, and this functions are where we encapsulate our side effects.
+>so we can put the functionality of calling the APIs in the `actionCreators`. with the `thunk` middleware , `actionCreators` can return functions, and this functions are where we `encapsulate` our side effects.

 ```js
 function actionCreator(){